JuanitaCathy/pocketfin/README.md

-# Purrse - Financial Management App
+# PocFin - Finance App

-Welcome to **Purrse**, a financial management app that helps you track your income, expenses, and savings.
+Welcome to **PocFin**, a financial management app that helps you track your income, expenses, and savings.
 It also features a goal tracker, transaction log, and a chatbot powered by CopilotKit to assist you with managing your finances.

 ## Features